alphagov/paas-developer-docs/docs/troubleshooting/ssh.md

 cf allow-space-ssh SPACENAME
 ```

-Your PaaS account needs the ``OrgManager`` or ``SpaceManager`` role to be able to enable SSH for a space.
+Your GOV.UK PaaS account needs the ``OrgManager`` or ``SpaceManager`` role to be able to enable SSH for a space.
 If the command above fails, ask someone with the correct role (probably a senior member of your team) to run it for you, or contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 ## Limiting SSH access